Agência Pará

 Citizenship: delivery of the Peace Factories in Castanhal, Marabá, and Abaetetuba; Cultural Station of Marabá; and land regularization programs and housing benefits.

-Infrastructure: paving of highways such as PA-160, PA-112, and Transuruará; construction of a viaduct on BR-316, bridges over rivers, and macro-drainage works in the basins of Tucunduba and Canal da Timbó.
+Infrastructure: paving of highways such as PA-160, PA-112, and Transuruará; construction of a viaduct on BR-316, bridges over rivers, and macro-drainage works in the Tucunduba and Timbó Canal basins.

 Security: new units of the Civil and Military Police in Belém, Benevides, Canaã dos Carajás, Alenquer, and Breu Branco; in addition to the restructuring of the River Grouping in the capital.